data-edu/data-science-in-education/_book/06-foundational-skills_2.md

 Not all is lost!
 There are methods for safely coercing your data into the correct format, and we'll cover a handful throughout this text.
-If you're looking for more in-depth information on data types and coercion rules, we recommend both [Hands on Programming With R](https://rstudio-education.github.io/hopr/) and [Advanced R](https://adv-r.hadley.nz/).
+If you're looking for more in-depth information on data types and coercion rules, we recommend both [Hands-On Programming with R](https://rstudio-education.github.io/hopr/) @hopr and [Advanced R](https://adv-r.hadley.nz/) @wickham2019advr.

-## Reading code and writing functions
+## Reading Code and Writing Functions

-### Run this code
+### Run This Code

 Take a few minutes to type out and run each of the following lines of code, one by one, and notice what you see happening in the Console after you run each line.
 If you'd like, practice commenting your code by noting what you see happening with each line of code that you run.